 Twelve people watched a beautiful pale woman washing herself in the sea, with what appeared to be a black tail splashing around behind her.

 Achill Sound (County Mayo) - Glendarry Lake

-One witness said that this lake monster looked like a dinosaur, thought the creature had scales running down its back.
-Another viewer saw the monster on the lake bank - he described it as four metres in length, with a long neck and a sheep's head.
+One witness said that this lake monster looked like a dinosaur, with scales running down the back.
+Another viewer observed the monster on the lake bank - he described it as four metres in length, with a long neck and a sheep's head.
 It moved in little 'hops'.
 A photograph taken in 1968 of the monsters is unconvincing.